Immune Checkpoints – Biomarkers, Gene Expression and Immunotherapy

-Under pathological conditions such as cancer or chronic infections, immune checkpoint pathways can be hijacked to suppress immune responses, leading to T-cell exhaustion and immune evasion.
+In pathological conditions such as cancer and chronic infections, immune checkpoint pathways can be exploited to suppress immune responses, leading to T-cell exhaustion and immune evasion.

 Mechanism of immune checkpoint-mediated T-cell inactivation.